Iranian Affairs:

 His encounter with what turned out to be the Iranians is remarkable in itself, but it illuminates the much bigger tale of foreign interference in Yemen, of how the conflicts between the Gulf states and Iran, the US and al-Qaida have reduced parts of Yemen to rubble and are pushing Yeminis into the arms of the jihadis.

 When the Iranians approached him, Jemajem was asked to gather a group of Hirak activists and a week later they were flown to Damascus, where they met two officials from the Iranian embassy.
-According to Jemajem and other activists who travelled with him, the officials told the Yemeni delegation that they would support demands for federalism within Yemen, but not the separate state that Hirak was calling for.
+According to Jemajem and other activists who travelled with him, the officials told the Yemeni delegation that they would support demands for federalism within Yemen, but not the separate state that Hirak was calling for."I told them the people want independence," said Jemajem.
+"It's not me who decides; my people will condemn me if I agree to federalism."

 Days later the Iranians came back and told the Yemenis they would have to go to Tehran to meet more senior officials.
 They arranged for the 15 Yeminis to fly to Tehran without visas on an IranAir flight.
 There was no one else on the plane, the activists said, and when they landed they were whisked through security without their passports being stamped.